Hundred (county division): Administrative functions

-From the 11th century in England, and to a lesser extent from the 16th century in Wales, and until the middle of the 19th century, the annual assemblies had varying degrees of power at a local level in the feudal system.
+From the 11th century in England—and to a lesser extent from the 16th century in Wales—to the middle of the 19th century, the annual assemblies had varying degrees of power at a local level in the feudal system.
 Of chief importance was their more regular use for taxation, and six centuries of taxation returns for the divisions survive to this day.

 Groupings of divisions, small shires, were used to define parliamentary constituencies from 1832 to 1885.
 On the redistribution of seats in 1885 a different county subdivision, the petty sessional division, was used.
-Hundreds were also used to administer the first four national censuses from 1801 to 1841.
+Hundreds were also used to administer the first five national censuses from 1801 to 1841.

 The system of county divisions was not as stable as the system of counties being established at the time, and lists frequently differ on how many hundreds a county had.
 In many parts of the country, the Domesday Book contained a radically different set of divisions from that which later became established.
 The numbers of divisions in each county varied widely.
-Leicestershire had six (up from four at Domesday), whereas Devon, nearly three times the size, had 32.
+For example Leicestershire had six (up from four at Domesday), whereas Devon, nearly three times the size, had 32.

 By the end of the 19th century, several single-purpose subdivisions of counties, such as poor law unions, sanitary districts, and highway districts, had sprung up, which, together with the introduction of urban districts and rural districts in 1894, mostly replaced the role of the parishes, and to a lesser extent the less extensive role of hundreds.
 The division names gave their name to multiple modern local government districts.